-5.98 An unacceptable advocacy threat arises where, in the course of providing a corporate finance service, the firm promotes the interests of the entity by taking responsibility for dealing in, underwriting, or promoting shares.

-- 5.99 Where the firm acts as a sponsor under the Listing Rules54, or as Nominated Adviser on the admission of the entity to AIM, the firm is required to confirm that the entity has satisfied all applicable conditions for listing and other relevant requirements of the listing (or AIM) rules.
+- 5.98 An unacceptable advocacy threat arises where, in the course of providing a corporate finance service, the firm promotes the interests of the entity by taking responsibility for dealing in, underwriting, or promoting shares. - 5.99 Where the firm acts as a sponsor under the Listing Rules, or as Nominated Adviser on the admission of the entity to AIM, the firm is required to confirm that the entity has satisfied all applicable conditions for listing and other relevant requirements of the listing (or AIM) rules.
 Where there is, or there ought to be, reasonable doubt that the firm will be able to give that confirmation, it does not enter into providing such service. - 5.100 A self-review threat arises where the outcome or consequences of the corporate finance service provided by the firm may be material to the financial statements or other subject matter information or subject matter, which are, or will be, subject to an engagement by the same firm.
 Where the firm provides corporate finance services it may be necessary to adopt an accounting treatment that is not based on well-established interpretations or which may not be appropriate.
 A self-review threat is created because the firm may be unable to form an impartial view of the accounting treatment to be adopted.
-Accordingly, this Ethical Standard does not permit the provision of such services by firms in respect of an entity relevant to an engagement where there is or ought to be reasonable doubt as to whether an accounting treatment that is subject to a contemporary or future judgment by the firm relating to a material matter in the financial statements, or in other subject matter information or subject matter, of the entity and on which the success of a transaction depends is well-established and appropriate. - 5.101 These restrictions do not apply in circumstances where the firm is designated by legislation or regulation as being required to carry out a particular service.
-In such circumstances, the engagement partner establishes appropriate safeguards.
+Accordingly, this Ethical Standard does not permit the provision of such services by firms in respect of an entity relevant to an engagement where there is or ought to be reasonable doubt as to whether an accounting treatment that is subject to a contemporary or future judgment by the firm relating to a material matter in the financial statements, or in other subject matter information or subject matter, of the entity and on which the success of a transaction depends is well-established and appropriate.